datalad-handbook/book/docs/intro/narrative.rst

    Throughout the book numerous *terms* for concepts and technical components are used.
 They are all defined in a :ref:`glossary`, and are printed with a glossary icon, such as :term:`Git`, or :term:`commit message`.
+   Links to external resources have a superscript that you can find in the Hyperlink index at the end of the book.
+   And internal links reference the page number of the box, section, or chapter in question.

 As the handbook is to be a practical guide it includes as many hands-on examples as we can fit into it.
 Code snippets look like this, and you should